 Talking with Dr. Larry Richards

 Know anyone who has written over 250 Christian books and influenced millions of minds over the last 40 years?
-I am pleased to say that I do, and his name is Dr. Lawrence O. Richards.
+I do, and his name is Dr. Lawrence O. Richards.
 Larry was one of my grad school professors, and I was on hand when his first two trailblazing books were released, A New Face for the Church, a book about congregational renewal, and Creative Bible Teaching, a book that should be on the shelf of every preacher, teacher and Christian writer.